gorkemsolun/BilShop_CS353_Project/README.md

 Install and open Docker

-Move your current operating system's yaml file from yaml/<OS> to the project's folder
+Move your current operating system's yaml file from yaml/\<Operating System\> to the project's folder

 Open the terminal in the project's folder